Ieapplekamp/LIRI/README.md

 2. Create an account or login with an existing account.
 (Premium Not Required)
 3. Once you login, you should see an option to create a new application, create it.
 4. The next screen, copy the client id AND client secret.
-5. In the liri folder create a file named '.env' and format it like this: SPOTIFY_ID=client-ID-here SPOTIFY_SECRET=secret-ID-here
+5. In the liri folder create a file called '.env' and copy: SPOTIFY_ID=client-key SPOTIFY_SECRET=secret-key
+6. Replace _client-key_ and _secret-key_ with your spotify keys!
+(Do not use with closing parameters with keys)
 6. Save and run the ```spotify-this-song``` command.